emmt/MiRA/INSTALL.md

 are copied and the path to Yorick executable.

-If Yorick executable is in your shell command path, you can directly run the `mira` command from the `bin` directory of the distribution.
+If Yorick executable is in your shell command path, you can directly run the `ymira` command from the `bin` directory of the distribution.

-To install the `mira` command in a given directory, say `BINDIR`, you just have to copy the script `src/mira` in `BINDIR` and edit it so that variables `INCDIR` and `YORICK` are correctly set, the former to the directory where MiRA sources have been copied, the latter to the path of the Yorick interpreter executable.
+To install the `ymira` command in a given directory, say `BINDIR`, you just have to copy the script `bin/ymira` in `BINDIR` and edit it so that variables `INCDIR` and `YORICK` are correctly set, the former to the directory where MiRA sources have been copied, the latter to the path of the Yorick interpreter executable.
 For instance:

-    cp src/mira "$BINDIR"
+    cp bin/ymira "$BINDIR"
-    edit "$BINDIR/mira"
+    edit "$BINDIR/ymira"
-    chmod 755 "$BINDIR/mira"
+    chmod 755 "$BINDIR/ymira"